DRAFT: Constitution of the Kingdom of Union Jacks

 2. In the intermediary period between the Emergency General Election is called and when the new Party is selected, the Monarch presumes the temporary role of Prime Minister.

-3. Once the Emergency General Election ends and a new Leading Party is selected and seats are reallocated as per the results of the E.G.E, the four-year interval between General Elections is to be reset.
+3. Once the Emergency General Election ends and a new Leading Party is selected and seats are reallocated as per the results of the E.G.E, the three month interval between General Elections is to be reset.

 Article V: Departments of Parliament